olets/hometown-prompt/README.md

 ### How does it look?

 You can customize symbols and colors, hide inactive segments, hide certain segments always, and choose how many lines the prompt takes up.
-Given your configuration, the content is shown and the colors it's shown in changes based on which user is logged in, whether the previous command succeeded, and whether you're in a Git repo — and, if so, the Git status.
+Given your configuration, the content shown and the colors it's shown in changes based on which user is logged in, whether the previous command succeeded, and whether you're in a Git repo — and, if so, the Git status.

 <!-- TODO drop `next.` -->
 > Try It Out !